WallarooLabs/wally/book/getting-started/macos-setup.md

 ### Installing Pony Compiler Dependencies

 You'll need LLVM 3.9.1, LibreSSL, and the pcre2 library to build Pony and compile Wallaroo apps.
+Also, the next section will use the `wget` utility to help install the Pony language compiler.

 Use the following commands to install via [Homebrew](http://brew.sh):